jordilin/gitar/doc/src/configuration.md

 with key, value pairs.
 Once the file is created, open the api file to add your API token and the preferred assignee username you want to use in your pull requests (traditionally your own username).

+### No configuration file

+Potential use cases: CI/CD pipelines, automation scripts, one-off runs.

+If no configuration file is provided, then gitar expects an authentication token environment variable to be set.
+Check the [API token](#api-token) section for more information.

+No configuration means that there won't be any caching for read operations either.

 ## API token